 With flight ticket in hand, I was off to Colombia.
 It might not be the first travel destination on everyone’s list, but for me, it’s a land of mystery and beauty.
 Many people believe it’s a dangerous place and that you should stay far away – this couldn’t be further from the truth.

-In recent years, Colombia has become a travel hotspot where people can discover the beautiful landscapes, talk to the friendly people, and delve into its troubled past.
-It’s this troubled past that puts people off, but Colombia in the present day has really turned itself around, and much safer than you’d think.
-A place where tourists can mix with the wonderful locals who just want to forget the country’s unsettled history and have fun.
+In recent years, Colombia has become a travel hotspot where people can discover beautiful landscapes, talk to friendly locals, and delve into its troubled past.
+It’s this troubled past that puts people off, but Colombia in the present day has really turned itself around and is much safer than you’d think.
+A place where tourists can mix its wonderful peole who just want to forget the country’s unsettled history and have fun.

 I flew into a place called Medellin to begin my trip.
-It’s a wonderful city that can be easily navigated on its metro system, acting as its backbone.
-After doing the usual touristy stuff for the first couple of days (taking a ride on the cable car to see some wonderful views, enjoying a walking tour to find out more about the history of the city, visiting museums and eating the local cuisine), I once again had that hankering to find out more about vinyl and the city’s music scene.
+It’s a wonderful city that can be easily navigated on its metro system, acting as a transport backbone.
+After doing the usual touristy stuff for the first couple of days (taking a ride on the cable car to see some wonderful views, enjoying a walking tour to find out more about the history of the city, visiting museums, and eating the local cuisine), I once again had that hankering to find out more about vinyl and the city’s music scene.

-The local (an owner of a restaurant) didn’t really know, but opened a map app on his phone to see if he could help.
-It soon clicked what I was looking for and he took me 20 metres down the road and pointed out where it was.
+The local (an owner of a restaurant) didn’t really know but opened a map app on his phone to see if he could help.
+It soon clicked what I was looking for and he took me 20 meters down the road and pointed out where it was.
 I’d actually walked past it twice.
 How had I missed it?!
 It was a small opening but I’m usually good at sniffing out vinyl.
-Annoyed at myself, but grateful to the local, I headed over to see what I would find inside.
+Annoyed at myself but grateful to the local, I headed over to see what I would find inside.